sugijotaro/FirebaseAuthEasier/README.md

 3. **Enable "Sign in with Apple" and "Sign in with Google" in Firebase Console**
 4. **Add "Sign in with Apple" capability in Xcode project settings**
 5. For Google authentication, obtain OAuth client ID from Google Cloud Console and configure it in your Firebase project

+For more detailed setup instructions, see [this article (Japanese only)](https://qiita.com/sugijotaro/items/35daf9f6eba4d88c7bd2)

 ## Basic Usage
 ```swift